CE-Demos/zepto_prod/README.md

     + Artifact Registry API

 - Create a repository on Artifact Registry
-    + give it a suitable name and select the format `Docker`.
+    + Give it a suitable name and select the format `Docker`.
-    + leave the rest of the configurations as default and click create.
+    + Leave the rest of the configurations as default and click create.

 - Grant Cloud Build Permissions to Deploy on Cloud Run